anonymoustafa/anonymostafa.github.io/_posts/2018-09-18-my-journey-to-oracle-world-part-0.md

 title:      My Journey to Oracle world (Part 0)
 date:       2018-12-20 21:21
 author:     Mostafa Ramezani
-summary:    The experiences of a self-taught amateur programmer in deep ocean of the Oracle platfroms
+summary:    The experiences of a self-taught amateur programmer in deep ocean of the Oracle platforms
 categories: "programming", "IT", "oracle"
 thumbnail:  code
 tags: